The Promise Ring: Formation (1995)

 The Promise Ring was formed in Milwaukee, Wisconsin, from the aftermath of two groups in February 1995: guitarists Jason Gnewikow and Matt Mangan (both from None Left Standing), and drummer Dan Didier and bassist Scott Beschta (both from Ceilishrine).
 Mangan moved to Indianapolis soon after the group formed, prompting the band to invite Cap'n Jazz guitarist Davey von Bohlen as Mangan's replacement.
-Bohlen was friends with Gnewikow prior to this, but Didier and Beschta became new acquaintances to him after joining the group.
+Von Bohlen was friends with Gnewikow prior to this, but Didier and Beschta became new acquaintances to him after joining the group.
 The band recorded a three-track demo which included "Jupiter", "12 Sweaters Red" and "Mineral Point" that March, and played their first show shortly afterward.
-In June, the group went on a 10-day tour of the East Coast; Bohlen soon returned to tour with Cap'n Jazz to support the release of their debut, Shmap'n Shmazz.
-After the ninth day of that tour, Cap'n Jazz broke up, and Bohlen was able to focus his time on the Promise Ring.
+In June, the group went on a 10-day tour of the East Coast; von Bohlen soon returned to tour with Cap'n Jazz to support the release of their debut, Shmap'n Shmazz.
+After the ninth day of that tour, Cap'n Jazz broke up, and von Bohlen was able to focus his time on the Promise Ring.